Everything you need to know about smart street lighting

 - Integration leads to synergy.
 Smart lighting, smart traffic, smart waste disposal, smart utilities are all good.
 Together, they are even better.
 Many companies focus on their area of expertise, but cities aim to improve the entire system, synergistically.
 Recent studies credit smart systems that are open to integrations to lead the Smart City revolution.

 Street lighting technology and systems advance faster now than ever before and need to always bring more to the table to benefit the people, municipalities, and the planet.
-In the process of modernizing the public lighting system, municipalities can opt for diverse smart street lighting control systems, streetlight remote control software solutions or communication technologies.
+In the process of modernizing the public lighting system, municipalities can opt for diverse smart street lighting control systems, streetlight remote control software solutions or communication technologies to build connected street lighting infrastructures.
 These all bring benefits within and outside the scope of public lighting.

 The main elements of a street lighting system

 - Light bulbs